Automatic fire alarms policy:

 This procedure should all be decided beforehand, considered in line with the premises fire risk assessment and drawn up in an emergency plan specific to the premises.
 Nobody should be put in danger and you should not put yourself in danger.
 You can read our guidance on emergency plans

-Insurance & legal duty
+Insurance and legal duty

 Do I need to inform my current insurers of your change in response to AFA activations?